bryanmcnulty/bryanmcnulty.github.io/_tabs/certificates.md

 ---

 On this page you'll find some of the in-progress or completed certificate programs I've participated in.
-I'm always looking for new opportunities to learn and demonstrate my knowledge.
+I'm always looking for new opportunities to learn and apply knowledge.

 ## **Zero Point Security**